Updated: Dec 29, 2020

 Little did I know there was boat schedule made that decides the flow of the traffic on the LiRiver.
 No small boats were allowed to go upstream until dusk, which was from 7.00pm!

 Nestled at the foot of the karst hills, by the Li River, it took me back to the era of Ming & Qing dynasties.
-These houses were build around the period between late 15-17th hundreds and they are decaying but you can still see and feel the effect of grandiose on the architecture in their moment in glory.
+These houses were built around the period between late 15-17th hundreds and although in decay, the effects of grandiosity of the architecture is present and one can only imagine in their moment in glory.

 We step out and lo and behold, a panoramic view of traditional roofs, black tiles, surrounded with karst hills, it was so breathtaking like a scene from a movie set!
-I wouldn't be surprise to see a black flying kungfu master doing somersaults on the roof.
+I wouldn't be surprised to see a black flying kungfu master doing somersaults on the roof.

 This would be the highlight of the village!

 I quickly extinguished my dark thoughts and kept pressuring him with questions about when the boat was coming.
-At this time he did not make known to me that CHINA government had impose a strict law to forbid bamboo boats upstream, only tour boat were allowed too.
+At this time he did not make known to me that CHINA government had imposed a strict law to forbid bamboo boats upstream, only tour boat was allowed too.
 He kept bidding round the bush telling us that a bus boat ferrying children from school would come and told us not to worry.

-The smuggler pier was so beautiful, it was surrounded with karst hills, but i was in no mood to enjoy it, however, it was hard to ignore the beauty even at that state of mind.
+The smuggler pier was so beautiful, it was surrounded with karst hills, but I was in no mood to enjoy it, however, it was hard to ignore the beauty even at that state of mind.

 This is a story I will live to tell!!
 In short, if you are coming here, plan ahead, this place is rural and has many laws unknown to us.
 When I went back to my hotel to relate my story to the owner, he did tell me that a month ago a teacher with some students tried to find their way to the village but failed.

 Note: A lot of the mistakes I made was because I did not have google map.
-Not having maps and attempting a hike like this one is sucidal.
+Not having maps and attempting a hike like this one is suicidal.
 Therefore I strongly recommend that anyone planning a trip to China, first get your VPN!!